-We will discuss whether it is a true concept or a pseudo one, because only when we can distinguish the authenticity and no longer focus and waste our development on the pseudo one, it’s possible to explore the issues in the blockchain which really need to be focused and solved.
+We will discuss whether it is a true concept or a pseudo one, because only when we can distinguish the authenticity and no longer waste time on the pseudo one, it is possible to explore the issues worthy the efforts in the blockchain.

-This article is divided into three parts: the history of impossible triangle; the questioning of impossible triangle; the distributed system CAP theorem is the real impossible triangle.
+This article is composed of three parts: the history of impossible triangle; the questioning of impossible triangle; the distributed system CAP theorem is the real impossible triangle.

 Misunderstood History of Impossible Triangle Evolution